EliasGoldberg/planet/README.md

 To reload the project in the browser whenever a file is saved:
 - Install yet more global dependencies: `npm install -g supervisor reload`
-- Start the file watcher: `reload -b -d src` (you cannot have the `node server.js` command running while doing this)
+- Start the file watcher: `reload -b` (you cannot have the `node server.js` command running while doing this.
+Navigate to localhost:8080/src/index.html.
+Using -d or -s to specify the index page seems to prevent the debugger from accessing the .coffee files.)